jdanford/cubist/TECHNICAL.md

 ## Block trees

-Each node in a block tree is one of:
+Each node in a block tree is one of the following:

 - a leaf block (level 0), containing data compressed using [Zstandard](https://github.com/facebook/zstd) and referenced by the hash of this data
-- a branch block (level N >= 1), containing hashes that reference nodes of level N-1 and referenced by the hash of all its constituent hashes
+- a branch block (level *N >= 1*), containing hashes that reference nodes of level *N-1* and referenced by the hash of all its constituent hashes

 ## Files